jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 (13) If the product is updated or adjusted, the service provider shall synchronously update it in the Marketplace in time;

-(14) Commodities that have not been sold during the previous three months shall be forced to be removed from the Marketplace;
+(14) Commodities that have not been sold during the previous three months shall be entitled to be removed from the Cloud Marketplace;

 (15) The service provider shall do a good job of data backup and other work during the service process.
 After the completion of the service, the backup data shall be deleted in time to avoid causing a loss to the user due to human error: